Deploy Plane with Docker

 orsubdomain.domain.tld

-).
-For paid plans, the domain linked to the license cannot be changed later. - Choose one of the following:
+.
+If you are using a paid plan, the domain linked to the license can’t be changed later. - Choose one of the following:

 - Express: Installs Plane with default configurations.